RavenBrothers/EaglerCraft/README.md

 Together, we continue to build and grow, embracing new challenges and innovations.
 EaglerCraft remains a testament to our dedication and love for Minecraft.
 Join us in this exciting journey!

-> "It cannot be pushed away; it will live on." - The EaglerCraft Team For more information, visit our [official website](https://eaglerdevs.github.io/EaglerCraft/).
+> "It cannot be pushed away; it will live on." - The EaglerDevs For more information, visit our [official website](https://eaglerdevs.github.io/).